-On a scale of one to laser death elves, how badly do you want your opponent’s vehicles dead?
-Click to read on, or check out the Tactics Corner for more reviews and strategies.
+On a scale of one to laser death elves, how badly do you want your opponent’s vehicles ruined?
+Click to read the CA2018 version of the article, or check out the Tactics Corner for more reviews and strategies.

 Fire Dragons are the dedicated tank-and-monster hunters of the Craftworlds armies; armed with some of the most devastating weaponry in the Eldar arsenals, they train relentlessly in the practice of total destruction of their enemies.
 Although their duties place them in extreme danger, right at the heart of the enemy’s strongest forces, Fire Dragons have faith in the power of the Cosmic Serpent from which they take their name and battle posture- no foe, mortal or otherwise, can stand up to the forces they wield.

 Fire Dragons come with a standard Eldar set of numbers, with bonuses where you would expect them for being aspect warriors.
 Strength and toughness three, weapon and ballistic skill 3+, and leadership of eight are all perfectly common; one attack and one wound as well as 3+ armor give them a pretty reasonable set of overall numbers, with the exarch of the squad getting an extra pip each in W and A. At 24pts per model with basic wargear, Fire Dragons are hardly cheap, but they come in a fair bit lower than you might expect for a unit with nothing but Melta weaponry.